 The rise of the CSO won’t be slowing down anytime soon.

 In light of numerous climate-change-induced events occurring concurrently on a global scale, sustainability and ESG must be made key focal points for businesses to ensure future growth and security.
-Accordingly, acquiring a sustainability leader - namely a CSO - will be fundamental to shaping a successful strategy whilst maintaining a dynamic and innovative approach.
+Accordingly, hiring a sustainability manager will be fundamental to shaping a successful strategy whilst maintaining a dynamic and innovative approach.
 Looking forward however, there must be clarity among the organisational structure, strategy and mission of the company to ensure the CSO can be as effective as possible within their role.

 A study found 41% of businesses integrated ESG criteria in the variable remuneration of managers and among the criteria taken into account, the number one was CO2 emission reduction.
 Meanwhile, 75% of CEOs stating that they expect ESG & sustainability management pressure to intensify over the next three years, the expected continuation in growth of CSO hires in the coming years reflects a necessity to meet the expectations of internal and external stakeholders.
 Some specific examples of factors driving this expansion include: